How to write an email to thank somebody exercise

 2.

-A very formal compliment which is a better way to say 'took care of us very well', is
+A very formal compliment about the other person which means you 'took care of us very well', is

 Treated us with the utmost kindness and respect: